A3h1nt/A3h1nt/README.md

+# Namaste
-## Hey, I am a cybersecurity student who loves to learn, teach and create.
+I am a cybersecurity student who loves to learn, teach and create.
 - 📫 How to reach me: Twitter
 <!--
 **A3h1nt/A3h1nt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.